 The MA in Irish Studies is made up of 6 courses ('modules') and a Dissertation

-All full-time students will take IRS7011 'Belfast: Place, Identity and Memory in a Contested City' and AHS7001 'Making Knowledge Work' in Semester 1, and choose 1 additional option in Semester 1 and three in Semester 2.
+In 2018-19 all full-time students will take IRS7011 'Belfast: Place, Identity and Memory in a Contested City' in Semester 1, and choose 2 additional options in Semester 1 and three in Semester 2.

 Part-time students take either 1 or 2 modules each semester (3 per academic year) as advised by the programme director.